 Pro tip: Make sure they’re relevant links!
 You don’t want to be spammy and have Google flag your website.

 #3 No More Infinite Scroll

-If you have infinite scroll anywhere on your website, then listen up!
-Infinite might seem like a cool and aesthetically pleasing feature to have on your website, but it could be hurting your bounce rate.
+If you have infinite scroll anywhere on your website, then this tip is crucial for you!
+Infinite scrolling might seem like a cool and aesthetically pleasing feature to have on your website, but it could be hurting your bounce rate.
 High bounce rate can occur when visitors aren’t exploring the pages on your website.
 Essentially, they are visiting one page and exiting the tab, which is what happens when infinite scroll is in play and there aren’t multiple pages to go through.